 Doctor of Physical Therapy Program

-The Graduate School and the Division of Physical Therapy establishes policies and procedures governing graduate study in the Doctor of Physical Therapy Program.
-Each student in the DPT program is responsible for understanding and adhering to the policies and procedures of the Graduate School and the Department of Physical Therapy.
+The Graduate School and the Department of Physical Therapy & Athletic Training establish policies and procedures governing graduate study in the Doctor of Physical Therapy Program.
+Each student in the DPT program is responsible for understanding and adhering to the policies and procedures of the Graduate School and the Department of Physical Therapy & Athletic Training.